-- o Program Eligible Activities: Section 105(a)8, 105(a) 14-15, 105(a) 17 and 105(a)21-22 - Eligible Applicants: For-profit businesses and private non-profit organizations located in MID areas.

-Administering Entity: State of Louisiana or its subrecipient(s)

-- The program will provide standard awards of a maximum of \$150,000, with exceptions allowing for up to a maximum award of \$250,000. - The state will include its exceptions policy in the program policies and procedures.

-o The state estimates the start and end dates will be August 1, 2022 - July 31, 2028

-- The state understands that residential communities cannot fully recover and thrive without businesses returning to the community, as they provide essential services and employment to local residents.
+- Program Eligibility - Program Eligible Activities: Section 105(a)8, 105(a) 14-15, 105(a) 17 and 105(a)21-22 - Eligible Applicants: For-profit businesses and private non-profit organizations located in MID areas. - Program Responsible Entity - Administering Entity: State of Louisiana or its subrecipient(s) - Program Maximum Assistance - The program will provide standard awards of a maximum of \$150,000, with exceptions allowing for up to a maximum award of \$250,000. - $\circ$ $\;$ The state will include its exceptions policy in the program policies and procedures. - Program Estimated Begin and End Dates - The state estimates the start and end dates will be August 1, 2022 July 31, 2028 - Other Program Details - The state understands that residential communities cannot fully recover and thrive without businesses returning to the community, as they provide essential services and employment to local residents.
 It is imperative that the state invest in those businesses that support recovering neighborhoods, provide local employment opportunities and produce the foods consumed directly or indirectly by local residents.
-The state has prioritized businesses that experienced physical or financial losses as a result of the disaster and remain in need of immediate financial assistance to reopen or remain viable in the impacted communities. - Ineligible Activities: Forced mortgage payoffs; SBA home/business loan payoffs; funding for second homes; assistance for those who previously received Federal flood disaster assistance and did not maintain flood insurance; and compensation payments. - SBA Declined Loans: Business owners approved for SBA loans who declined their loans or have drawn less than the full amount of the approved SBA loans will be reviewed for eligible award amounts and duplication of benefits, per the state's program policies and procedures. - o Criteria for Selection: The program will prioritize assistance to businesses that: - Were operating prior to the disaster - Employ 1 to 50 full time equivalent employees - Generate a minimum of \$25,000 annual gross revenue - Were directly impacted by the disaster, as a documented physical or financial loss - Are located in the most impacted parishes (at least 80 percent of allocation will be dedicated to these parishes and to the remaining funds will be allocated to other impacted parishes) - Provide essential goods or services necessary for the immediate and long-term housing and community recovery, which will be detailed in the program policies and procedures.
-Such goods and services may include grocery stores, pharmacies, healthcare providers, gas stations, residential construction-related companies, child care providers and locally-owned restaurants or residential service providers.
+The state has prioritized businesses that experienced physical or financial losses as a result of the disaster and remain in need of immediate financial assistance to reopen or remain viable in the impacted communities. - Ineligible Activities: Forced mortgage payoffs; SBA home/business loan payoffs; funding for second homes; assistance for those who previously received Federal flood disaster assistance and did not maintain flood insurance; and compensation payments. - SBA Declined Loans: Business owners approved for SBA loans who declined their loans or have drawn less than the full amount of the approved SBA loans will be reviewed for eligible award amounts and duplication of benefits, per the state's program policies and procedures. - Criteria for Selection: The program will prioritize assistance to businesses that: - Were operating prior to the disaster - Employ 1 to 50 full time equivalent employees

-Are located in or provide services to vulnerable populations, including concentrations of poverty and populations of various racial and ethnic disparity as illustrated by the Social Vulnerability Index (SoVI).

-Program Competitive Application Overview (if applicable)

-- o Funds will be awarded through a competitive Notice of Funding Availability (NOFA) process. - Subrecipients will identify within their respective service areas underserved communities as indicated in the Notice for the purpose of affirmative marketing measures and technical assistance in the application process o.
-The grantee certifies that its activities concerning lead-based paint will comply with the requirements of 24 CFR part 35, subparts A, B, J, K, and R.

-Individual loans will be up to 40 percent forgivable, 60 percent fully repayable.
+- Generate a minimum of \$25,000 annual gross revenue - Were directly impacted by the disaster, as a documented physical or financial loss - Are located in the most impacted parishes (at least 80 percent of allocation will be dedicated to these parishes and to the remaining funds will be allocated to other impacted parishes) - Provide essential goods or services necessary for the immediate and long-term housing and community recovery, which will be detailed in the program policies and procedures.
+Such goods and services may include grocery stores, pharmacies, healthcare providers, gas stations, residential construction-related companies, child care providers and locally-owned restaurants or residential service providers. - Are located in or provide services to vulnerable populations, including concentrations of poverty and populations of various racial and ethnic disparity as illustrated by the Social Vulnerability Index (SoVI). - Program Competitive Application Overview (if applicable) - Funds will be awarded through a competitive Notice of Funding Availability (NOFA) process. - Subrecipients will identify within their respective service areas underserved communities as indicated in the Notice for the purpose of affirmative marketing measures and technical assistance in the application process - Program Method of Distribution Description/Overview (if applicable) - Individual loans will be up to 40 percent forgivable, 60 percent fully repayable.
 Loan rates will be zero- to low-interest, amortized and repaid over a term outlined in the program policies and procedures.
 Reimbursement of eligible expenses may also be eligible and will be detailed in the program policies and procedures.